 - Purpose: This will be used on the back cover, Amazon, etc., and it will serve as your 30-second “elevator pitch” for your book.

 - Length: 150-200 words

 - Content: Your teaser/description should answer the following questions:

-- Why should your intended audience buy your book?
+- Who should buy your book?
+And why?